Animal Cruelty in Atlanta

 For immediate release: Animal Cruelty Crisis in Atlanta

 (ACPA-Atlanta) Nationally famous dog-fighting star, Michael Vick has found himself stuck in the biggest scandal to hit Atlanta since Scarlett O'Hara got drunk at the Fulton County Fair.
-Fans of Mr. Vick, a nationally renowned professional, who for years has been successfully training dogs to fight each other to the death, are reported to be in shock.
+(And that was bad - let's just say the 'Real housewives of Atlanta' look classy in comparison to her antics that day.)
+Anyway, I'm digressing, back to Michael.

-More than just a champion of animal sports, Vick also runs a highly valued gambling operation as a service for his customers.
-With environmentalists consistently praising his preference for hanging dogs that could no longer fight, to avoid using lead bullets, it seemed he could do no wrong.
+For years, Michael has been a nationally renowned dog fighting trainer.
+His skills have earned him legions of fans.
+But there's more: he's not only a champion of animal sports - he also runs a highly valued gambling operation as an extra service for his customers.
+To cap it off, environmentalists consistently praise his preference for hanging dogs that could no longer fight - just to avoid using lead bullets; it seemed he could do no wrong.

 A sordid secret life

-The problem is that Vick has a highly disturbing other life.
+The problem is that Michael has a highly disturbing other life.
 During his spare time he is quarterback for a football team known as the Atlanta Falcons.
 For the benefit of our European readers, American football is not soccer, a game that is less popular than dog fighting.
 It is a complicated game played by men with odd shaped balls, who run short sprints followed by 5 minute breaks for television commercials about large trucks and low quality beer.
-Its target audiences include mathematicians and statistical analysts.
+It's target audience includes mathematicians and statistical analysts.

 PETA Protests